tsatria03/CookyCraze/docks/readme.txt

 chance
 The probability of this event firing when it is selected, from 1 to 100.
-100 means it always fires when chosen.
-50 means it fires roughly half the time.
+100 means it always fires when chosen, and 50 means it fires roughly half the time.
 Set to 0 to effectively disable this event without removing it from the file.

 description